chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

  ### 3. `passwd` - To change user password

- ### 4. `sudo ` - To run commands with administrative priviliges
+ ### 4. `sudo ` - To run commands with administrative privileges
-  - For tasks like updating and installing packages, ediitng the system files `sudo` command is used.
+  -For tasks like updating and installing packages or editing system files, the `sudo` command is used
-  - `sudo` grants root priviliges to the user to run commands.
+  - `sudo` grants root privileges to the user to run commands.
   #### Syntax
    ```
     sudo command